-3 How did we get here?
+3. How did we get here?

-The Strathard Initiative was an environmental project that formed in 2015 to create a multi-agency, ecosystem services approach 2to explore how the integration of natural land and water management practices could benefit the wider environment, at a landscape scale.
+The Strathard Initiative was an environmental project that was formed in 2015 to create a multi-agency, ecosystem services approach (2) to explore how the integration of natural land and water management practices could benefit the wider environment, at a landscape scale.
 This involved a range of stakeholders, including the community who also produced their own local Community Action Plan in 2017.

-This Plan was broad ranging and in 2019 the community prepared more detailed, area focussed Community Life Plans for two sub-areas - Kinlochard and Inversnaid & Stronachlachar which are available on the community's website: https://www.ccstrathard.org/community_life-plans/.
+This Plan was broad ranging and in 2019 the community prepared more detailed, area focused Community Life Plans for two sub-areas - Kinlochard and Inversnaid & Stronachlachar which are available on the community's website.
 The community are currently preparing a Community Life Plan for Aberfoyle.